If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 If you have any questions please feel free to contact our office located in Frankfort, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Although ankle sprains are common, they aren’t always minor injuries.
-If you need your ankle injury looked at, contact Bruce Smit, DPM from Frankfort Foot & Ankle Clinic.
+Broken ankles need immediate treatment.
+If you are seeking treatment, contact Bruce Smit, DPM from Frankfort Foot & Ankle Clinic.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Frankfort, IL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.